codebyArp/codebyArp/README.md

 - 💞️ I’m looking to collaborate on -need to figure that out after learning some new stuffs !!
 - 📫 How to reach me /reach me at arpita0794@gamil.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Doesn't matter !!
-Things which are fun for me might be boring for other :-P
+Things which are fun for me might be boring for others :-P

 <!---
 codebyArp/codebyArp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.